 To enable the Royal Air Force to prevail in a contested and degraded environment, it is undergoing an exciting and world-leading transformation programme to modernise and mobilise its Combat Air, ISR and Air Mobility fleets as well as delivering nascent Ballistic Missile Defence, Cyber and Space capabilities.
 The Conference explored the integrated approach to operations, fused with Cyber and Space, where commanders require assured information at the speed of relevance.

-Delegates can expect to see several international high-level speakers share their thoughts on the future battlespace and the challenges of a multi-domain environment.
-The conference will reinforce the utmost importance of tight collaboration between the RAF and its industrial colleagues to maintain the advantage in the next generation.
+Delegates saw several international high-level speakers share their thoughts on the future battlespace and the challenges of a multi-domain environment.
+The conference reinforced the utmost importance of tight collaboration between the RAF and its industrial colleagues to maintain the advantage in the next generation.

-The conference will consist of the following four sessions:
+The conference consisted of the following four sessions:

 Session 1: Combat Air: ‘Maximising our Effects’

 The RAF will become a Next Generation Air Force by not only increasing its Combat Air mass, but also by developing capabilities with optimised survivability, situational awareness and kinetic effects built-in at the design phase.
 This session explored the RAF’s vision for its current and future Combat Air systems, from Typhoon and Lightning II, to the extraordinary potential of the Tempest capability.

 Session 2: Air C2/ISR: ‘Information at the Speed of Relevance’

 Information is a critical enabler to today’s military commander.
 This session explored how Defence can achieve credible advantage, gained through the continuous, adaptive, decisive and resilient employment of information and information systems.

 Space is a key Joint enabler and has become an integral part of the RAF’s ability to deliver decisive Air Power effects whenever and wherever they are required.
 This session explored the RAF’s vision for its nascent Space capabilities including collaborative ventures with our coalition partners.